Master in Systemic Clinical and Health Psychology

 General Objectives of the Course

-Considering the good practices and attractivity of the former Systemic and Family Psychotherapy course (Clinical and Health Psychology), the main theoretical, clinical and research objectives of this study cycle are:
+Considering the good practices and attractiveness of the sub-area Systemic and Family Psychotherapy (Clinical and Health Psychology/ex-MIP), the study cycle has the following theoretical, clinical and research objectives:

-Develop an understanding of human being as part of a system of relations in constant interaction and evolution;
+To develop a reading of the human being as part of a system of relationships in constant interaction and evolution;

-Assess and understand psychopathological situations from an ecosystemic and relational perspective;
+Evaluate and understand psychopathological situations from an ecosystem and relational perspective;

-Develop a broad view of the problems (e.g., emotional, behavioural, relational) which considers the interaction between the individual and the systems involved (e.g., marital, family, school, health, social services, mandated clients);
+Obtain a broad view of problems (emotional, behavioral, relational) that considers the individual-systems interaction involved (marital, family, school, health, social services, mandated contexts);

-Develop methodological and research skills, keeping a systemic perspective in mind.
+Develop methodological and research skills considering the systemic perspective.

 Admission Requirements